kaminion/nteract-minimal-jupyter-extension-app/Readme.md

 ```

 2. Install the This Repo (JS)
-- At ther base Directory of the this repo install
+- At ther base Directory of the this repo(nteract-minimal-jupyter-extension-app) install
 ```
     npm i
 ```